wagga40/Zircolite/Readme.md

 :warning: **The mini-GUI was not build to handle big datasets**.

-### Forward SIGMA detections
+### Forward SIGMA detected events

-If you have multiple endpoints to scan, it is usefull to send the detections to a central point.
-As of v1.2, Zircolite can forward detections to an HTTP server :
+If you have multiple endpoints to scan, it is usefull to send the detected events to a central point.
+As of v1.2, Zircolite can forward detected events to an HTTP server :

 ```shell
 python3 zircolite.py --evtx sample.evtx  --ruleset rules/rules_windows_sysmon.json \